 All of that has to happen BEFORE they see your sales page!

-So, when you’re breaking down the results you get from your email marketing campaign, take a step back and think about the metrics associated with those micro-actions!
+So, when breaking down the results you get from your email marketing campaign, take a step back and consider the metrics associated with those micro-actions!

 How many people opened the email?